Office of Sustainability

 Tucson, AZ 85721-0182

-Leah Edwards is a Tucson native and a junior at the University of Arizona majoring in Environmental and Water Resource Economics and Political Science.
+Leah is a Tucson native and a junior at the University of Arizona majoring in environmental and water resource economics and political science.
+Leah is a Flinn Scholar and and Honors student at the UA.
 She is a NASA Space Grant Intern and is passionate about urban sustainability.

-Jake is a graduate research assistant working with the Office of Sustainability to asses the environmental impacts of the homecoming weekend activities at the UA.
-He holds a Bachelor's degree in geology from Miami University and is pursuing a Master's degree in hydrology and water resources at the UA.
+Jake is a graduate research assistant working with the Office of Sustainability to asses the environmental impacts of homecoming weekend activities at the UA.
+He holds a bachelor's degree in geology from Miami University and is pursuing a master's degree in hydrology and water resources at the UA.
 Previously, Jake worked as a project coordinator for a development management consulting firm in Chicago.
-He also served as an education assistant and interpretive park ranger at Kenai Fjords National Park through the Student Conservation Association.
-He is a LEED Accredited Professional as granted by the U.S. Green Building Council.
+He also served as an education assistant and interpretive park ranger at Kenai Fjords National Park, Alaska, through the Student Conservation Association.
+Jake is a LEED Accredited Professional as granted by the U.S. Green Building Council.

-Shoshana is a social scientist leading a participatory assessment of the challenges, opportunities, and next steps for engaging students and employees in UA campus sustainability projects.
-She holds an MA in geography, with a background in political ecology, global change, and stakeholder engagement.
-Her previous research focused on the use of volunteers at sea turtle conservation sites in Costa Rica.
+Shoshana is lead researcher on a study of the challenges, opportunities, and next steps for engaging students and employees in UA campus sustainability projects.
+Her background is in political ecology, global change, and stakeholder engagement.
+For her master’s degree in geography, Shoshana researched the use of volunteers at sea turtle conservation sites in Costa Rica.
 Shoshana is an Arizona native and enjoys spending time outdoors with her husband and son.

 Julia is the Office of Sustainability's Coordinator of Sustainability Programs.
 Julia oversees the UA’s student-directed Green Fund, and helps coordinate UA’s EcoOps representatives, who engage employees on working and living sustainably.
-Julia has a Bachelor’s degree in Early Childhood Education as well as a teaching credential in Elementary education.
-For 16 years prior to coming to the UA, she managed a doctor’s office that concentrated on holistic living.
+Julia has a bachelor’s degree in early childhood education as well as a teaching credential in elementary education.
+For 16 years prior to coming to the UA, Julia managed a doctor’s office that concentrated on holistic living.
 One of her goals is to initiate a sustainability outreach program for businesses around Tucson to offer guidance and suggestions on how they can function more sustainably.